 Spellings are taught little and often to allow children to commit spelling rules to their long term memory.
-We use the Spelling Shed online spelling scheme for 10-15 minutes a day.
+We use Spelling Shed and strategies from Read Write Inc spelling each day.
 Children are tested on their year group's spelling rules as well as their year group's statutory word list.
+For children who need extra help with spellings, the word lists are chosen from the relevant stage, which may be below their actual year group.